jarlehansen/javabin-kotlin/puzzles/PITCHME.md

 <iframe class="stretch" src="https://pl.kotl.in/RUvXzOwi7?theme=darcula&from=2&to=6"></iframe>

-a.
-HelloWorld
+a) HelloWorld
-b.
-HelloWorldfalse
+b) HelloWorldfalse
-c.
-HelloWorldtrue
+c) HelloWorldtrue
-d. will not compile
+d) will not compile

 ---

 <iframe class="stretch" src="https://pl.kotl.in/09BlviouY?theme=darcula"></iframe>

 a) K
 b) NullPointerException
 c) IllegalStateException
 d) Will not compile